firas16/kpler/readme.md

 - Use ship status in STS score
 - Improve distance score calculation: current function very simple constant piecewise
 - Improve positionning accuracy based on speed, course and heading
+- Improve global scoring function: should be based not only on snapshot but on multiple snapshots
 - Ameliorate code decoupling and test coverage